electricjones/long-haul/_posts/2014-10-20-future-of-content-collaborative.md

 ---
 layout: post
-title:  The Future of Content - Collaborative
+title:  "Future Content: Collaborative"
 date:   2014-10-20 -0600
 image: blue_moon_4.jpg
 tags: [media, future, storytelling, research, human-computer-interaction, collaboration]
 excerpt: Content will be a collaboration, both of multiple creators and of the creators with the audience.
 ---

-## The Future of Content
+### The Future of Content
 I introduce The Future of Digital Content series, which discusses six traits I believe will be at the heart what content will look like in the coming years.
 - [Introduction to the Series]({% post_url 2014-08-03-series-future-of-content %})
 - [Multi-Access]({% post_url 2014-08-21-future-of-content-multi-access %})